baoatwork/my-cdv-ss20/my-work/final/README.md

    2020.05.06: Added some buttons to the menu and added the descriptive readme file

    2020.05.07: Added project description and attached a new button to the menu

+   2020.05.08: Added three cities (Jingzhou, Qionglai, and Xianyang)
+               The info box would now response to other menu buttons